 3. What are the additional, recurring costs after the initial intranet implementation?

-Don’t get caught off guard by any reoccuring or unforseen costs in your intranet software.
+Don’t get caught off guard by any reoccuring or unforseen costs of your intranet vendor.
 There will most likely be charges beyond your initial purchase, so make sure your vendor lays it all out for you.
 Ask about service costs or additional costs that you could be charged for down the road.
 Use that information to assess if the solution will fit in with your budget.

 4. How long is the intranet implementation process?